awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-ecs-ecr-codedeploy.md

    docker push aws_account_id.dkr.ecr.us-east-1.amazonaws.com/nginx:latest
    ```

-## Step 2: Create Task Definition and AppSpec Source Files and Push to CodeCommit Repository<a name="tutorials-ecs-ecr-codedeploy-taskdefinition"></a>
+## Step 2: Create task definition and AppSpec source files and push to a CodeCommit repository<a name="tutorials-ecs-ecr-codedeploy-taskdefinition"></a>

 In this section, you create a task definition JSON file and register it with Amazon ECS\.
 You then create an AppSpec file for CodeDeploy and use your Git client to push the files to your CodeCommit repository\.